 Replace subsection with: Use 6A.4.2-General Load-Rating Equation with FDOT Table 6A.4.2.2-1-LRFR Limit States and Load Factors.
-Evaluate FL120 Permit, HL93 Inventory, and HL93 Operating.
-For existing bridges, if the HL93 Operating Rating Factor is less than 1.30, then additionally evaluate the Florida Legal Loads.
+Evaluate HL93 Inventory, HL93 Operating, and FL120 Permit.
+For existing bridges, if the HL93 Operating Rating Factor is less than 1.30, then additionally evaluate the Florida Legal Loads and the Emergency Vehicles.